lowest numbered MX record points to localhost

 # touch /aquota.group

-Now, execute ‘quotacheck’. quotacheck examines each filesystem, builds a table of current disk usage.
+Now, execute ‘quotacheck’ to build a table of current disk usage.

 # /scripts/quotacheck (cPanel server)